Period Properties renovations - Hidden issues & how to manage them

 Persistent damp leading to rot and mould.

-Structural instability due to water flow.
+Structural instability due to water flow and rotting of the buildings wooden structure.

 Solution: